lyzalou/documentation/configuring-and-managing-boxes/template-box.rst

     The expression can contain any string value or variables from templates.
 It can also contain system variables like instance, username, addresses.
 In general, follow this syntax: {{ binding_name.variable_name }}

-When you next launch the WordPress box, its instance automatically connects to an Autoscaling instance over the binding.